LeRoy Martin

 LeRoy Martin (1929 − August 31, 2013) was an American police officer for the Chicago Police Department.
-In November 1987, Martin became the third African-American and second permanent to serve as superintendent of the department, following the retirement of Fred Rice Jr. (who is noted as the Chicago first permanent African-American police superintendent, Samuel Nolan was the Chicago's first African-American police superintendent who served as interim in 1979).
+In November 1987, after the retirement of Fred Rice Jr., Martin succeeded Rice as police superintendent.
+Martin was the third African-American to serve as Chicago's police superintendent, as well as only the second to do so as a permanent appointee (with Rice having been the first to do so as a permanent appointee and interim superintendent Samuel Nolan having been the first to do so overall).

 Biography

 Early life and education

 Martin was born the fourth of five children in 1929 in Chicago, Illinois.
 His parents migrated to Chicago from Grenada, Mississippi in the early-1920s.
 Martin's father was a pullman porter.
 Martin was raised in the North Lawndale neighborhood on the city's west side, attending Richard T. Crane Technical High School.
 Martin later earned a master's degree in Public Administration and a bachelor's degree from Roosevelt University.

 Career

 In the 1950s, Martin worked as a bus driver for the Chicago Transit Authority.
 Martin joined the Chicago Police Department in 1955 as a patrolman in the Woodlawn and Burnside neighborhoods on the city's south side.
 Martin was appointed superintendent of the Chicago Police Department by mayor Harold Washington on November 18, 1987.
 Martin served as superintendent until January 1992.
 After his term as superintendent, Martin served as the Director of Public Safety for the Chicago Housing Authority from 1992 until 1994.
 Thereafter, Martin worked in the private sector security director for Central Management Services.
 In 1998, Martin ran as a Republican, challenging Michael F. Sheahan to be the Sheriff of Cook County, Illinois.
 Martin was unsuccessful.